 Glory to the Father, to the Son, and to the Holy Spirit, as it was in the beginning, is now, and will be forever.
 Amen.
 Saint Francis of Assisi, pray for us!
 Saint Clare of Assisi, pray for us!
 All holy men and women of Assisi, pray for us!
 Our Lady of Angels, pray for us!

 Founded in 2007, the Assisi Project is a Fellowship of Franciscans in Spirit with members, friends, and followers in the United States, Canada, Europe, and Africa.
-We are dedicated to helping Christian believers of all ages to more faithfully live the Gospel of Christ in the spirit of Saints Francis and Clare of Assisi.
-For more information about the Assisi Project and upcoming opportunities for faith formation, prayer, and pilgrimage in the Franciscan spiritual tradition, please contact Cliff Garvey at firstname.lastname@example.org.
+We are dedicated to helping Christian believers of all ages to more faithfully live the Gospel of Christ in the spirit of Saints Francis and Clare.
+The Assisi Project is a non-profit, tax exempt charitable organization.
+All are welcome to support our ministry through smile.amazon.com or by sending your donation to the Assisi Project, Post Office Box 3158, Gloucester, Massachusetts 01931-3158.
+For more information about the Assisi Project and our upcoming opportunities for faith formation, prayer, and pilgrimage in the Franciscan spiritual tradition, please contact Cliff Garvey at email@example.com.
 May the Lord give you peace!

 Follow us on Twitter: @Assisi_Project